Updated June 9, 2023

 We can see in the above example that we have added values to the cells using VBA enumeration.

-Now by the above examples, it is very clear to us what an ENUM in VBA is.
+The above examples make it very clear to us what an ENUM in VBA is.
 ENUM is a numeric variable in VBA which is used to make data and referring to specific values easily.
-In Enum, we group the messages so that they can be used effectively.
+In enum, we group the messages so that they can be used effectively.

 Things to Remember

-- ENUM is a numeric variable which can be custom built but it is also inbuilt in VBA.
+- ENUM is a numeric variable that can be custom-built but is also inbuilt in VBA.

-- To use the VBA enumerations in our code we refer them by enum name.
+- To use the VBA enumerations in our code, we refer to them by enum name.

 This has been a guide to VBA Enum.
-Here we discussed how to make custom enumerations in excel VBA along with practical examples and downloadable excel template.
+Here we discussed how to make custom enumerations in Excel VBA, practical examples, and downloadable Excel templates.
 You can also go through our other suggested articles –